 Menu Option Sub-Option Function New Open new Graph Canvas to create a new process flow.
 Open locally saved Process Flow Open a process flow saved to a local machine.
 File Save to Server Save process flow to the Adeptia Server.
-5 Save Process Flow locally Save process flow to a local machine.
+THE Save Process Flow locally Save process flow to a local machine.
 Import Process Model Import a process model and create the process flow based on that model Exit Close the Process Designer applet.
 Undo Undo the previous action.
-Edit Redo If you later decide you didn't want to undo an action, click the Redo button Luit Zoom In Zoom and magnify the current selection.
+Edit Redo If you later decide you didn't want to undo an action, click the Redo button Euit Zoom In Zoom and magnify the current selection.
 Zoom Out Zoom and minimize the current selection.
-Actions Synchronize PD with Server Synchronize the process flow with a list of Adeptia Server objects such as activities and process flow.
-Enter Login Information Enter login information for accessing process designer.
-Maximize Graph Canvas Maximize the Graph Canvas workspace.
-Show Properties Tab Display and activate the Properties tab at the bottom pane of the Graph Canvas.
-Show Exception Handler Tab Display and activate the On- Exception Scripts tab at the bottom pane of the Graph Canvas.
-Show Alerts Tab Display and activate the Alerts tab at the bottom pane of the Graph Canvas.